 How to Sanitize your Cloth Diapers

-Mother ease diapers are manufactured for commercial laundering purposes and are designed to withstand high washing and drying temperatures.
-This also includes the occasional sanitize bleach wash and if done properly will not harm your Mother ease diapers or elastics.
+Mother-ease diapers are manufactured for commercial laundering purposes and are designed to withstand high washing and drying temperatures.
+This also includes the occasional sanitize chlorine bleach (North American chlorine bleach USA/CDN) wash and if done properly will not harm your Mother-ease diapers or elastics.